BestReviews is reader-supported and may earn an affiliate commission. Details

 This model comes with a 4-foot wooden handle and is manufactured to withstand most solvents, acids, and alkalis.
 The split-end design allows individual bristles to hold plenty of soap and water, streamlining work.

 At just 6 inches wide, the head is a little smaller than other deck scrub brushes.
-However, this can be useful for cleaning tight locations.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.